-As Jonathan Birch (2022) and others have argued, when we ask which nonhumans are sentient, it would be a mistake to apply a "theory-heavy" approach that assumes a particular theory of consciousness, since we still have too much uncertainty about which theories are true and how to extend them to nonhumans.
+As Jonathan Birch (2022) and others have argued, when we ask which nonhumans are conscious, it would be a mistake to apply a "theory-heavy" approach that assumes a particular theory of consciousness, since we still have too much uncertainty about which theories are true and how to extend them to nonhumans.
 But it would also be a mistake to claim to be completely "theory-neutral," putatively avoiding all assumptions about consciousness, since we need at least some basis for our estimates (and in any case we usually at least implicitly rely on theoretical assumptions).
 We should thus take a "theory-light" approach by making assumptions about consciousness that, on one hand, can be neutral enough to reflect our uncertainty and, on the other hand, can be substantial enough to serve as the basis for estimates (Birch, 2022).

-Our aim with this framework is to take a theory-light approach to estimating when AI systems will have a non-negligible chance of being sentient.4 We consider a dozen commonly-proposed necessary and sufficient conditions for consciousness, ask how likely these conditions are to be individually necessary and jointly sufficient, and ask how likely near-future AI systems are to satisfy these conditions.
+Our aim with this framework is to take an approach that is theory-informed, yet ecumenical and reflective of disagreement and uncertainty (cf. Butlin et al., 2023; Chalmers, 2023).14 We consider a dozen commonly-proposed necessary and sufficient conditions for consciousness, ask how likely these conditions are to be individually necessary and jointly sufficient, and ask how likely near-future AI systems are to satisfy these conditions.
 Along the way we note our own estimates in general terms, for instance by saying that we take particular conditions to have a high, medium, or low chance of being necessary.
-We then note how confident and conservative our estimates would need to be to produce the result that AI systems have only a negligible chance of being sentient by 2030, and we suggest that this degree of confidence and conservatism is unwarranted.
+We then note how conservative our estimates would need to be to produce the result that AI systems have only a negligible chance of being conscious by 2030, and we suggest that this degree of conservatism is unwarranted.